Angle of repose

-When bulk granular materials are poured onto a horizontal surface, a conical pile will form.
+When bulk granular materials are poured onto a horizontal surface, a conical pile forms.
 The internal angle between the surface of the pile and the horizontal surface is known as the angle of repose and is related to the density, surface area and shapes of the particles, and the coefficient of friction of the material.
 Material with a low angle of repose forms flatter piles than material with a high angle of repose.

 The term has a related usage in mechanics, where it refers to the maximum angle at which an object can rest on an inclined plane without sliding down.
 This angle is equal to the arctangent of the coefficient of static friction μs between the surfaces.

 Applications of theory

 The angle of repose is sometimes used in the design of equipment for the processing of particulate solids.
 For example, it may be used to design an appropriate hopper or silo to store the material, or to size a conveyor belt for transporting the material.
-It can also be used in determining whether or not a slope (of a stockpile, or uncompacted gravel bank, for example) will likely collapse; the talus slope is derived from angle of repose and represents the steepest slope a pile of granular material will take.
+It can also be used in determining whether or not a slope (of a stockpile, or uncompacted gravel bank, for example) would likely collapse; the talus slope is derived from angle of repose and represents the steepest slope a pile of granular material can take.
 This angle of repose is also crucial in correctly calculating stability in vessels.

-It is also commonly used by mountaineers as a factor in analysing avalanche danger in mountainous areas.
+Angle of repose is also commonly used by mountaineers as a factor in analysing avalanche danger in mountainous areas.

 Formulation

 If the coefficient of static friction μs is known of a material, then a good approximation of the angle of repose can be made with the following function.
 This function is somewhat accurate for piles where individual objects in the pile are minuscule and piled in random order.

 where $\theta$ is the angle of repose.

 A simple free body diagram can be used to understand the relationship between the angle of repose and the stability of the material on the slope.
-For the heaped material to collapse, the frictional forces must be equivalent to the horizontal component of the gravitational force $m g \sin\theta$, where $m$ is the mass of the material, $g$ is the gravitational acceleration and $\theta$ is the slope angle:
+For the heaped material to resist collapse, the frictional forces must be equivalent to the horizontal component of the gravitational force $m g \sin\theta$, where $m$ is the mass of the material, $g$ is the gravitational acceleration and $\theta$ is the slope angle:

 The frictional force $f$ is equivalent to the multiplication product of the coefficient of static friction $\mu$ and the Normal Force $N$ or $mg\cos\theta$:

 Where $\theta_R$ is the angle of repose, or the angle at which the slope fails under regular conditions, and $\mu$ is the coefficient of static friction of the material on the slope.

 Measurement

 There are numerous methods for measuring angle of repose and each produces slightly different results.
 Results are also sensitive to the exact methodology of the experimenter.
 As a result, data from different labs are not always comparable.
-One method is the triaxial shear test, another is the direct shear test.
+One method is the triaxial shear test; another is the direct shear test.

 The measured angle of repose may vary with the method used, as described below.